 Fahrenfort, J. J., van Leeuwen, J., Olivers, C. N. L., & Hogendoorn, H. (2017).
 Perceptual integration without conscious access.
 Proceedings of the National Academy of Sciences, 114(14), 3744–3749.

 Fahrenfort, J. J., Snijders, T. M., Heinen, K., van Gaal, S., Scholte, H. S., & Lamme, V. A. F. (2012).
 Neuronal integration in visual cortex elevates face category tuning to conscious face perception.
 Proceedings of the National Academy of Sciences of the United States of America, 109(52), 21504–21509.

 To support our own research and that of other research groups, I have developed a Matlab toolbox that allows one to easily perform multivariate analyses (MVPA) on EEG and MEG data, enabling one to determine and model the relationship between experimental conditions and multivariate brain data over time.
 A tutorial paper for the toolbox was recently published in Frontiers in Neuroscience.
 We have also recently developed a paper investigating the dangers of high-pass filtering when applied to EEG/MEG in the context of MVPA, and I am writing a tutorial paper explaining how to use the forward encoding model feature of the toolbox.

-Until then you are free to download the toolbox from Github and play around with the software, but no guarantees that it is bug free.
+You can download the toolbox and play around with the software.
 Update regularly, the toolbox is constantly being updated.
-If you use the toolbox, please cite our forthcoming Scientific Reports paper when using forward encoding models or recent PNAS paper when using decoding.
+If you use the toolbox, please cite our Frontiers paper when using backward decoding or our Scientific Reports paper when using the forward encoding models.